 To access the voice recording features of Premier Rush click the View menu and select Track Controls (or via the icon in the bottom left corner of the screen or by pressing Ctrl+T).
 You can also Sequence menu and select Add and then Voiceover.
 All of these options will add three audio channels to the timeline.

-The audio configuration options will be unavailable until you have recorded your first sound clip, these can be accessed via the Audio Menu button Image of the Audio Panel icon in Adobe Premier Rush. or the keyboard shortcut Ctrl+S. once recorded you can access the Audio menu and configure Basic, Advanced and Channel configuration options.
+The audio configuration options will be unavailable until you have recorded your first sound clip, these can be accessed via the Audio Menu button or the keyboard shortcut Ctrl+S. once recorded you can access the Audio menu and configure Basic, Advanced and Channel configuration options.

-To start a voiceover recording, on the first audio track on the timeline click on the microphone icon Image showing the microphone icon which must be pressed to open the red recording button to start a voice recording for the audio track. which will turn to a red Record button Image showing the red button to start and stop an audio channel recording. (click again) to start recording.
+To start a voiceover recording, on the first audio track on the timeline click on the microphone icon which will turn to a red Record button (click again) to start recording.

 After recording a voice clip, it is suggested that it is played back to verify it is suitable, move to the beginning of the timeline and play the complete recording.